bcgov/platform-services-status-page-notifications/maintenance_template.md

-@all
+Hi @all, your attention is needed!

 **What is happening?**

 RFC XXXXX (if applicable)

-[DESCRIPTION OF THE CHANGES]
+[Provide plan language description of the changes and determine audience (Product owners?
+Developers?)

 **When?**

-Starting at [EXAMPLE: Thursday April 2 @ 06:00 AM] and finishing at [EXAMPLE: Thursday April 2 @ 09:00 AM]
+Starting at [Example: Thursday, April 2 2024 at 6:00 AM PST/PDT] and finishing at [Example: Thursday, April 3 at 9:00 AM PST/PDT]

 **Will there be an impact on the Platform apps?**

-[
-EXAMPLE:
-Yes, We expect a **30 second interruption to traffic** as the config is applied to the load balancer. @steven.barre will be up and monitoring the traffic flows.
+[Example: Yes, we expect a **30 second interruption to traffic** as the confi is applied to the load balancer **@steven.barre** will be monitoring traffic flows]

+or

-/No, no downtime is expected at that time.
+[Example: No, no downtime is expected at the time, for questions contact **steven.barre**]
-]

 **Do I need to do anything?**

+[Yes / No ]

-[YES/NO. If yes, include a description of the changes required to be made by an app before or after the change.]
+[If yes, describe in plain language the changes required to be made by the **app team and product owner** before **and** after the change]

 **Check the #devops-alert channel for the announcement of when the change is complete and check the health of your app.**